OneSignal/NotificationActivityBackstackExample/README.md

 stack.

 ## How to test my device for this bug?
+1. Download the [NotificationActivityBackstackExampleIssue.apk](https://github.com/OneSignal/NotificationActivityBackstackExample/releases/tag/1.0.0) and install it on your Android device or emulator you which to confirm the issue on.
+  * Optionally you may clone this repo and build from source.
-Simply build and run the app on your device and follow the instructs in the app.
+2. Simply open the app on your device and follow its instructs.

 ## Details
 This app creates a Notification with a `PendingIntent` that will open `TargetActivity` and put